 One of the more popular college savings vehicles is the 529 savings plan that states across the country offer.
-These plans allow parents to invest after-tax dollars today that can grow on a tax-deferred basis over time.
+These programs allow parents to invest after-tax dollars today that can grow on a tax-deferred basis over time.
 Also, withdrawals used to pay for qualified education expenses can be made on a tax-free basis in most cases.
 Even better, some states provide state income tax deductions for residents who invest in their 529 plans.

 One of the more popular forms of these plans is the Section 529 Prepaid Tuition Plan.
 Such plans let you buy tuition in today's dollars.
-The state running the plan then agrees to give you the equivalent amount of tuition at some point in the future.
+The state running the program then agrees to give you the equivalent amount of tuition at some point in the future.
 Such plans are a way to give parents some control over rising tuition costs.

 Most of these plans come with lifetime investment limits.
 The limits, though, are high enough so that most parents will not have to worry about soaring past them: Many state 529 plans, for instance, allow parents to invest a maximum of $200,000.
 That is a level few will have to worry about hitting.

 There are some concerns with 529 plans, however.
 Parents researching them should pay particularly close attention to fees.
-Many plans charge hefty administrative fees that could eat away at parents' investments.
+Many plans charge hefty administrative costs that could eat away at parents' investments.
 It is best for parents to find a 529 savings plan that charges administrative fees of 1 percent or less of the assets they hold.
-Fortunately, because many states offer more than one version of the 529 plan, it should not be overly difficult to find an affordable plan.
+Fortunately, because many states offer more than one version of the 529 plan, it should not be overly challenging to find an affordable plan.

 The other challenge?
 Some 529 plans place strict limits on where children can attend college.
-Parents might find that the money they've saved is reduced should their children decide to attend a college that isn't located in the state that serves as the home base for the 529 plan.
+Parents might find that the money they have saved is reduced should their children decide to attend a school that isn't located in the state that serves as the home base for the 529 plan.
 Again, research is the key.
 Parents need to make sure that any 529 plan they invest in provides flexibility.
 Children can change their mind about their preferred college several times.
 Parents do not want to see their college savings dwindle because of this.